Skip to main content

 Completed block calendar with hummingbird design, and paint displayed on a table

 Your calendar redesign is complete.
 I enjoyed the previous design, but I wanted a new look.
 I wanted something that would match my updated decor.
 I'll add this to my makeup counter near my vanity.
-I love how simple this was to completely transform this using Mod Podge, paint, and a decorative paper bag.
+I love how simple this was to completely transform using Mod Podge, paint, and a decorative paper bag.
 I hope you enjoyed this redesign project just as much as I did.
 Thank you so much for stopping by and creating with me.
 I'll see you soon.

 ❤ Steph